 Unitil - As explained above, Unitil does not support a longer-term GSEP planning horizon because that length of time is not reliable or consistent with the dynamic risk modeling necessary to operate and maintain a natural gas distribution system.
 The Company must evaluate risk on an annual basis and system planning is necessarily performed over a shorter time horizon than ten years.

 Section (d): Department review of plan

+Text

+(d) If a gas company files a plan on or before October 31 for the subsequent construction year, the department shall review the plan within 6 months.
+The plan shall be effective as of the date of filing, pending department review.
+The department may modify a plan prior to approval at the request of a gas company or make other modifications to a plan as a condition of approval.
+The department shall consider the costs and benefits of the plan including, but not limited to, impacts on ratepayers, reductions of lost and unaccounted for natural gas through a reduction in natural gas system leaks and improvements to public safety.
+The department shall give priority to plans narrowly tailored to addressing leak-prone infrastructure most immediately in need of replacement.

 Replaces “lost and unaccounted for natural gas” with “emissions”